sandeep-tukaram/algods/techniques/DesignTechniques.md

 # Design techniques

 When I first read books on algorithms, the design aspect of algorithms at best appeared random.
-Some genius had an eureka moment and voila! an algorithm is born.
-It took many repeated readings to realize that algorithm are designed using techniques and not magic.
+Some genius had an eureka moment and voila!
+It took many repeated readings to realize the usage of design techniques.

 ## Subproblems approach